rupeshksingh/Time-Series-Sequence-Anomaly-Detection/README.md

 # Speed Sensor Anomaly Detection System

 A CPU-optimized anomaly detection system for univariate speed sensor data using LSTM autoencoders.
-This implementation addresses the issues found in the original model and provides a clean, production-ready solution.
+This implementation addresses the issues found in the original model and provides a clean, production-ready solution with both CLI and web interfaces.

 ## 🚀 Quick Start

+### Option 1: Command Line Interface
 ```bash
 # Install dependencies
 pip install -r requirements.txt